Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 - I got the date for each game by splitting on the values in my 'gid' column.
 I then used the dates, as well as the team slugs, to merge the games dataframe and the betting lines dataframe.
 - I conducted Regex string matching on the betting lines to change the '1/2' symbol, which because of it's encoding was being picked up by Jupyter Notebook as a special character, to a '.5,' for all the betting lines.

+<a id = 'eda'></a>
+### Feature Engineering/EDA

-Feature Engineering: I caluculated a few additional features for my dataset, on top of the box scores stats I scraped off of basketball-reference.
+I caluculated a few additional features for my dataset, on top of the box scores stats I scraped off of basketball-reference.

 - I calculated whether each game ended up being an over, an under, or a push(final score same as total line), by subtracting the book's point total and subtracting that from the actual game total.
 I used these features as my target variables.